- Outdoor Recreation

 People from around the world visit Montana to escape the hustle and bustle of the real world.
 They are attracted to the vast forests, towering mountains, stunning lakes, abundant wildlife, impressive national parks, world class rivers, and endless adventure.

 Everyone can appreciate the wild lands that spread across Montana and everyone needs to treat those lands with respect too - especially during fire season.
 Every year, ferocious wildfires ravage the landscape, fill the air with smoke, impact outdoor adventures, threaten homes, and damage businesses.
-Maybe you've notice the hazy view or the smell of smoke in Big Sky Country?
-It's definitely fire season in Montana.
+Maybe you've noticed the hazy view or the smell of smoke in Big Sky Country-- this is a sign of fire season in Montana.

 Fires are not uncommon in the Western US.
 On average, fires burn millions of acres every season.
 Some of these fires are natural and others are caused by humans.
 When you combine dry, hot weather with wild land filled with fuel and a bit of wind, it's the perfect combination for fires to thrive.
 Wildfires happens every year and this year is no exception.
 Just take a look at MT.gov, FireRestrictions.us, InciWeb.NWCG.gov, or FSApps.NWCG.gov to find out about the latest fires in the Treasure State.